 DANGER: Do not dispose of battery or batteries in a fire, or mutilate the battery.
 The battery is capable of exploding.
-If the battery explodes, electrolyte solution will be released in all directions.
-Battery electrolyte solution is caustic and can cause sever burns and blindness.
+If the battery explodes, electrolyte solution is caustic and can cause sever burns and blindness.
 If electrolyte contacts skin or eyes, immediately flush the area with water and seek medical attention quickly.